 ![]() |

-On a seperate plate generoulsy coat with cinnamon and sugar.
-It is best to use a seperate plate so you can collect the cinnamon and sugar that has fallen off the breadstick and re-use it.
+It is best to use a seperate plate so you can collect the parmesan that has fallen off the breadstick and re-use it.
 If it falls onto the hot buttery pan it will be difficult to re-use and not look as good. |

 Place upright in glass and repeat with the remaining breadsticks. |